coolsam726/jetstream-inertia-generator/README.md

 The command above will generate a number of files and add routes to both your `api.php` and `web.php` route files.
 It will also append menu entries to the published `Menus.json` file.
 The generated vue files are placed under the Pages/Books folder in the js folder.

-* Finally, run `yarn watch, yarn dev or yarn prod` to compile the assets.
+* Finally, run `yarn dev or yarn build` to compile the assets.
 There you have your CRUD.
 ## Roles, permissions and Sidebar Menu:
 * By Default, generation of a module generates the following permissions:
     - index